BBC Music Magazine Award 2024

 Associated Board of the Royal Schools of Music

-For 2021, Rebeca was hired as a collaborator for the ABRSM to advise on selecting piano music by African classical composers for the next Piano Syllabus.
+Rebeca has worked as a collaborator with the ABRSM to advise on selecting piano music by African classical composers for the ABRSM Piano Syllabus.

 BBC WORLD NEWs: black lives matter